Paddy Flanagan (Westmeath Gaelic footballer)

 Patrick Flanagan (29 November 1930 – 19 April 2022) was an Irish Gaelic footballer and hurler who played for club sides Mullingar Shamrocks, The Downs, and St Loman's and at inter-county level as a dual player with the Westmeath senior teams.
 He usually lined out as a defender.

-Paddy married Judy Harte in August 1955.
-They had four children, Fergal, Bernard, Kevin and Claire.
+Paddy married Judy Harte in August 1957.
+They had four children, Fergal, Brian, Kevin and Claire.
 They have six grandchildren, Paul, Aoife, Ailish, Niamh, Sean and Tara.

 Paddy was very proud of his children and grandchildren.